Our Organization & People

-Kay Schiller, Acting Board Secretary and Design Committee Chair.
+Kay Schiller, Design Committee Chair.
 Kay grew up Yankton, South Dakota and has a BA in Mass Communication/Advertising from the University of South Dakota.
 Her professional experience encompasses museum marketing and public relations, museum retail operations, museum retail consulting; educational fund raising; and corporate advertising.
-Kay and her daughter, Meredith Wells, created their business, MōMere, in 2009 and opened their storefront in The Historic Valley Junction in November 2013.
-Their business has since expanded and relocated in October 2016 just down the street to 201 5th Street.
+Kay and her daughter, Meredith Wells, created their business, MōMere, in 2009 and opened their storefront in Historic Valley Junction in November 2013.
+Their business has since expanded and relocated to 138 5th Street.
 Kay also has a son and a granddaughter.
-She loves sewing, designing and product development, and spending time with her family.
+She loves sewing, designing and product development, and spending time with family.

 Paris Boehm, Economic Vitality Chair, is an advocate for sustainable local economic development.
 A proud Historic Valley Junction resident since 2011, Principal of Mindful Matters, LLC and a licensed NAR GREEN® REALTOR®since 2007; she found simpatico with Keller Williams Realty GDSM in 2012.
 During 18 years in public education; with a focus on ESL, Dual Language, Service Learning and Communities in Schools, she found her heart was in Middle School.
 Her alma maters include Minot State University 1988, B.S.
 Elementary Ed., K-8 and the University of New Mexico 1999, M.A.
 Ed.
 Admin.
 K-12.
 She serves on the Center On Sustainable Communities Builder Advisory Council, the collaborative Age-Friendly Greater Des Moines initiative and is an AARP Life Reimagined® Guide.
 Paris’ grandson Ryker is the love of her life!